thepoly/docs/Style Guide.md

 Capitalize ethnic groups when they are associated with a specific place, e.g. *Greeks*, *Turks*, *Chinese*, or *Native American*.
 Do not capitalize ethnic groups like *whites* or *blacks*.

 #### Executive Board
-This is the governing body of the **Rensselaer Union**.
+This is the governing body of the [Rensselaer Union](#rensselaer-union).
 Its members include representatives from every class, as well as club, intercollegiate athletics, Greek, and independent representatives.
-It is run by the **President of the Union**.
+It is run by the [President of the Union](#president-of-the-union).

 *E-Board* or *Union Executive Board* may be used on any reference. *Executive Board* and *the Board* may also be used on any reference when it is clear there are no other boards being referred to.